History of Cleveland in Timeline

 In July 2024, Cleveland hosted the Pan American Masters Games.

-As of 2024, the Cleveland Division of Police had roughly 1,100 sworn officers, covering five police districts.
+As of 2024, the Cleveland Division of Police had roughly 1,100 sworn officers.

-Downtown Cleveland is set to double for Metropolis in James Gunn's Superman in 2025.
+In 2025, Downtown Cleveland will double for Metropolis in James Gunn's Superman.

-Cleveland's climate action plan, updated in December 2018, has set 2050 as the target year for achieving 100% renewable power and reducing greenhouse gases to 80% below the 2010 level.
+Cleveland's climate action plan, updated in December 2018, has a 2050 target of 100% renewable power and reduction of greenhouse gases to 80% below the 2010 level.